Leonard Davis was born in Forest Hill, London 7 July 1882

-Parents, the Reverend Owen Davies of Newly and Alice (née Hollingdrake)
+His parents were the Reverend Owen Davies of Newly and Alice (née Hollingdrake)

-One of ten children.
+He was one of ten children.

 A decade later at the 1901 Census, the family were living at 4 Church Street, Southport, Lancashire.
 Leonard was still a student, while his older sisters were variously teaching, a governess or an art student.

 Educated at Truro and Harrogate Colleges, Leonard graduated with a BA from London and then went to teach at Hymers College, Hull.
 He then went up to Queen’s College, Oxford where he gained a first in moderations, won a scholarship and continued to complete an MA in Literae Humaniores.
 Ather this he joined the He the staff of St Edward’s School, Oxford as a Classical Master.

 He was gazetted 2nd Lieut in the Rifle Brigade that October.

 He took part in the Battle of the Somme.

 He was killed at Wancourt while commanding a company.

 He is buried in the British Cemetery at Neuville-Vitasse.

 The Warden of his old school wrote: